byuccl/spydrnet/docs/source/developer/contribute.rst

 Publishing the documentation
 ----------------------------

-This is easiest on Linux (or at least not Windows, I'm not sure how MacOS works)
+This is easiest on Linux (or at least not Windows, MacOS works fine as well)

 Checkout the gh-pages branch create a new folder with the release number as the name.
 Copy the `docs/build/html` folder into the newly created folder.